 For the following links, OsmoMSC acts as a client and does not listen/bind to a specific interface, and will hence not encounter conflicts for multiple instances running on the same interface:

-- The SCCP/M3UA links are established by OsmoMSC contacting an STP. - The GSUP link is established by OsmoMSC contacting an HLR.
+- The SCCP/M3UA links are established by OsmoMSC contacting an STP. - The GSUP link is established by OsmoMSC contacting an HLR. - The MGCP link is established by OsmoMSC contacting an MGW.

 5.4 Configure primary links